Pop Smoke: Legal issues

 On January 17, 2020, after returning from Paris Fashion Week, Jackson was arrested by federal authorities at John F. Kennedy International Airport after stealing a Rolls-Royce Wraith, valued at $375,000, whose owner reported it stolen after Jackson had reportedly borrowed it in California for a music video shoot on the condition it would be returned the next day.
 Investigators believed he arranged for the car to be transported on a flatbed truck to New York.
 He posted a photo of himself in front of the stolen car on Instagram and Facebook.
 The car was recovered by authorities at Jackson's mother's house, in the Canarsie section of Brooklyn.

 After his arrest, police questioned him about a non-fatal shooting that took place in Brooklyn in June 2019.
 The police thought he had information on the shooting because they claimed to have footage of him driving a car in reverse near the scene of the crime.
 The police also tried to pressure Jackson into telling them more information about the Crips, GS9, and other Brooklyn street gangs, but he refused to talk.

 He was charged with grand theft auto, posted a $250,000 bond, and agreed to stay away from known gang members and submit drug tests to the US pretrial services.
 The conditions Jackson was put under hindered some of his performances like the "BK Drip Concert" at Kings Theatre in Flatbush in February 2020, as gang members were in the audience.

 Murder

-Jackson rented a house through Airbnb owned by Teddi Mellencamp Arroyave and her husband, Edwin Arroyave, in the Hollywood Hills, where he was murdered on February 19, 2020.
+Jackson rented a house through Airbnb owned by Teddi Mellencamp Arroyave and her husband, Edwin Arroyave, in the Hollywood Hills, where he was fatally shot on February 19, 2020, at the age of 20.
 On February 21, 2025, Corey Walker received a 29-year prison sentence after pleading guilty to one voluntary manslaughter charge and two home invasion charges which were connected to Jackson's murder.
 The other three individuals being tried for Jackson's murder would all be convicted as well after entering separate guilty plea deals in juvenile court.
+On May 12, 2023, an 18 year old defendant, who was 15 years old at the time of the shooting, admitted to firing the shot which killed Jackson.
+Though not immediately reported as being sentenced, it was afterwards reported that the person who confessed to shooting of Jackson was expected to remain in juvenile custody until he turned 25 years old.
+One of the three juvenile system defendants who was a 17 year old minor at the time of the shooting had been sentenced to 4 years and 2 months in juvenile detention in April 2023.